Good Grief Cook

 • Recipe Index

-A chance meeting on a plane.
-I make a new friend named Valerie.
-She gives me this book called Healing After Loss.
-I honor her with this watermelon margarita granita.
+A chance meeting on a plane led to a new friendship with Valerie.
+She gave me a book called Healing After Loss, and I am honoring her with this watermelon margarita granita.
+While I love many shaved ice flavors, this one holds a special place.
+But first...

-I immediately turn to April 16th which is the day my son died to read: “there is a reservoir of love and compassion in the human community.
-We don’t need to be afraid to show our vulnerability, because to mourn when we are bereaved is not a sign of weakness but a stepping into the circle where all the brothers and the sisters can put their arms around us and hold us close, if we give them a chance.”
+I immediately turn to April 16th which is the day my son's death and read these words: "there is a reservoir of love and compassion in the human community.
+We don't need to be afraid to show our vulnerability, because to mourn when we are bereaved is not a sign of weakness but a stepping into the circle where all the brothers and the sisters can put their arms around us and hold us close, if we give them a chance."

 The words bring me to what I did just 2 nights ago.
 I took a chance and gave a bread baking class to 6 total strangers.
 Min, the hostess, found me on Facebook after learning I was a CHOPPED champion and winner at the National Festival of Breads.
 She knew my story and she reached out.
 Min, like Valerie, is that part of humanity that is filled with love and compassion.

-The group wanted to pay me to teach them how to bake bread, but I offered to do it only if a donation could go to the local food pantry in memory of my son.
-We baked, we shared a meal and our stories.
-I celebrated William the best way I knew how teaching kind folks how to bake.
-We laughed and yes, I got a little teary, but the important thing, I let them in and fell into the “reservoir of love and compassion.”
+The group offered to pay me for a bread-baking lesson, but I agreed only if they donated to the local food pantry in my son's memory.
+We baked bread, shared a meal, and exchanged stories.
+I celebrated William the best way I knew how: by teaching kind people to bake.
+We laughed, and while I shed a few tears, I let them in and fell into that "reservoir of love and compassion."

 The most refreshing margarita style granita